ioccc-src/winner/2018/bellard/README.md

 NOTE: the script uses the tools `pngtopam(1)` (or `pngtopnm(1)` for older versions) and `pnmscale` come from the netpbm project and `cjpeg(1)` comes from `libjpeg-turbo`.
-If you don't have these tools already see FAQ on "[netpbm](../../faq.html#netpbm)" and
+If you don't have these tools already see the FAQ on "[netpbm](../../faq.html#netpbm)" and the
 FAQ on "[libjpeg-turbo](../../faq.html#libjpeg)".

 NOTE: [Lenna.png](Lenna.png) is from